 How essential oils work.
 I have a confession to make…

-I’ve been an essential oils fanatic for years, but it wasn’t until my mom came over, pointed at my diffuser and asked, “What’s that thing?” that I realized I didn’t know a lot about how essential oils work.
+I’ve been an essential oils fanatic for years, but it wasn’t until my mom came over, pointed at my diffuser and asked, “What’s that thing?” that I realized I wanted to know more about how they work.

-I felt kind of silly standing there not being able to explained how these little bottles of aromatherapy heaven ACTUALLY work and the magical things they can do!
+I felt silly not being able to explain how these little bottles of aromatherapy heaven work, and the magical things they can do!

-I don’t want you to have the same, “Uh, IDK,” moment that I did, so let’s talk about how essential oils work, okay?
+I don’t want you to have the same, “Uh, IDK,” moment that I did, so let’s talk about how essential oils work.

 How Essential Oils Work

-Super simple: Essential oils are called “essential” because they contain the “essence of” plants.
+Essential oils are called essential because they contain the essence of plants.

-They are made by crushing the plant and then distilling it so that its chemical properties can be used when needed.
+They are made by crushing the plant and then distilling it so that its chemical properties can be used.

-The tiny molecules of the plant compound activate and support our body’s own natural processes to provide better health and well-being.
+The tiny molecules of the plant compound activate and support our body’s natural processes to provide physical, emotional and spiritual well-being.

-When you inhale an essential oil by holding the bottle to your nose or through a diffuser, the plant properties reach the olfactory system at the top of your nose.
+When you inhale an essential oil by holding the bottle to your nose or through a diffuser (get my favorite diffuser here), the plant properties reach the olfactory system at the top of your nose.

 What’s the limbic system, you ask?
 (What?
 You don’t remember from high school science class?
 Yeah, neither did I!)